rudranshyt/new-flowers/README.md

 The application provides a warm and romantic atmosphere with a background gradient resembling a bouquet of flowers.
 The color scheme is carefully chosen to evoke feelings of love and tenderness.

-### Songs

-You can enhance your Valentine's date experience by playing your favorite songs.
-The application includes a "Let's Go" button, which, when clicked, triggers a JavaScript function to capture user input.
-The entered name is then logged to the console, creating an interactive and personalized experience for the user.

 ## How to Use